symfony/symfony-docs/cookbook/bundles/inheritance.rst

 When working with third-party bundles, you'll probably come across a situation where you want to override a file in that third-party bundle with a file in one of your own bundles.
-Symfony gives you a very convenient way to override things like controllers, templates, and other files in a bundle's ``Resources/`` directory.
+Symfony2 gives you a very convenient way to override things like controllers, templates, and other files in a bundle's ``Resources/`` directory.